Tugdual-G/transformal/README.md

 Curvature flow/fairing can be applied, such as shown in the script *flow_example.py* .

 ## References
-The method is really well explained in the two papers below,
+The method applied here is really well explained in the two papers below,

 CRANE, Keenan, PINKALL, Ulrich, and SCHRÖDER, Peter.
 Spin transformations of discrete surfaces.
 ACM SCRUFF 2011 papers, 2011, p.
 1-10.

-CRANE, Keenan, PINKALL, Ulrich, et SCHRÖDER, Peter.
+CRANE, Keenan, PINKALL, Ulrich, and SCHRÖDER, Peter.
 Robust fairing via conformal curvature flow.
 ACM Transactions on Graphics (TOG), 2013, vol. 32, no 4, p.
 1-10.

 ## Presentation
 ### Conformal transformations